basho-labs/little_riak_book/en/02-concepts.md

 Or, the entire transaction can fail, making the whole cluster unavailable.
 Even ACID databases cannot escape the scourge of CAP.
 </aside>

 Unlike single node databases like Neo4j or PostgreSQL, Riak does not support *ACID* transactions.
-Locking across multiple servers would kill write availability, and equally concerning, increase latency.
+Locking across multiple servers would can write availability, and equally concerning, increase latency.
 While ACID transactions promise *Atomicity*, *Consistency*, *Isolation*, and *Durability*---Riak and other NoSQL databases follow *BASE*, or *Basically Available*, *Soft state*, *Eventually consistent*.

 The BASE acronym was meant as shorthand for the goals of non-ACID-transactional databases like Riak.
 It is an acceptance that distribution is never perfect (basically available), all data is in flux (soft state), and that true consistency is generally untenable (eventually consistent).

-Be wary if anyone promises highly available distributed ACID transactions---it's usually couched in some diminishing adjective or caveat like *row transactions*, or *per node transactions*, which basically mean *not transactional* in terms you would normally use to define it.
+Look closely at promises of distributed transactions---it's often couched in some diminishing adjective or caveat like *row transactions*, or *per node transactions*, which basically mean *not transactional* in terms you would normally use to define it.
+I'm not claiming it's impossible, but certainly worth due consideration.

 As your server count grows---especially as you introduce multiple datacenters---the odds of partitions and node failures drastically increase.
 My best advice is to design for it upfront.